KioskForge v1.07 Change Log

 Version 0.19 (2025.05.03)

 1. A new option, upgrade_post, which can be either reboot or poweroff, has been added.
-This option controls what the kiosk does when it has successfully performed maintenance: reboot or poweroff.
+This option controls what the kiosk does after successfully performing maintenance: reboot or power off.

 2. KioskForge.exe now supports four "subcommands".
 They are: apply, create, upgrade, and verify.
-These commands are currently only usable when invoking KioskForge from the command-line so users who launch it by double-clicking a kiosk file in Windows Explorer do not need to worry about the new subcommands (double-clicking a kiosk file amounts to apply).
-The features offered by the new subcommands will eventually make their way to the work-in-progress GUI version of KioskForge.
+These commands are currently only usable when invoking KioskForge from the command line, so users who launch it by double-clicking a kiosk file in Windows Explorer do not need to worry about the new subcommands (double-clicking a kiosk file amounts to KioskForge apply).
+The features offered by the new subcommands will eventually be added to the work-in-progress GUI version of KioskForge.

 3. KioskForge.exe now also reports missing options when loading a kiosk.
 This is particularly important when loading a kiosk file created in an earlier version of KioskForge.
 All errors need to be corrected before the kiosk can be applied and then forged.

-4. The help embedded in each kiosk file has been greatly expanded and hopefully made significantly better.
+4. The help embedded in each kiosk file has been greatly expanded and, hopefully, improved.

-5. The README.html file has been expanded with the chapter Synopsis and also revised a number of times.
+5. The README.html file has been expanded to include the chapter Synopsis and revised several times.

-6. The host name on the kiosk is now set before the forge process begins to avoid making a mess of the system log.
+6. The host name on the kiosk is now set before the forge process begins to avoid cluttering the system log.

 Version 0.18 (2025.04.28)